-Benjamin David Olsen designs three-dimensional environments, including stage sets, architectural spaces, and exhibits.
-He is pursuing a Master of Architecture degree at Yale School of Architecture and trained in the liberal arts at St. Olaf College.
-He is the recipient of the 2018 David M Schwarz Internship and Travel Fellowship and the 2013 Bonde Award for interdisciplinary work in architecture & scenic design.
+Benjamin David Olsen is a designer working in architecture, stagecraft, and exhibit design.
+He holds a Master of Architecture degree from Yale School of Architecture and a Bachelor or Arts from St. Olaf College.
+He was a graduate liaison to the Yale World Fellows program and a Franke Fellow.
+He received the David M Schwarz Travel Fellowship and the Bonde Award for interdisciplinary work in architecture & scenic design.

 Mr. Olsen currently works as an architectural designer with Lazor/Office, a Minneapolis-based architectural design practice.
 Previously he has worked with DMSAS and the ACE group of HGA Architects and Engineers.
 He co-designed and curated Homeless : Housed, a pavilion for the International Festival of Arts & Ideas in New Haven, Connecticut.
 His studies have been global, led by various practitioners including Jessica Helfand, Brigitte Shim, Omar Gandhi, Bryan Fuermann, and Gary Gisselman.

 His theatrical credits include work with Theater Latté Da, Artistry, Stages Theater Company, and Park Square Theater.
 For three years, he taught carpentry and painting at Saint Paul Academy and Summit School.
 Upcoming work includes set designs for the world premier of Twelve Angry Men at Theater Latté Da.

 In his spare time, Mr. Olsen enjoys painting, gardening, traveling, and being outdoors.